ThirdGuard/tenderly-wizard/README.md

   ```

 ## Gotchas
+- Creating or Forking a new testnet will activate it by default.
 - The `Apply Whitelist` option will only work if the Safe and Role contracts have been deployed and configured.
 - The `Apply Whitelist` command will only work in the [access-control-safes](https://github.com/ThirdGuard/access-control-safes) or [access-control-safes-v2](https://github.com/ThirdGuard/access-control-safes-v2) repos, depending on the roles version selected.